Why Bees are Disappearing

 Beekeeping wasn’t my mirror.
 But it was my hands on confirmation of what I’d been seeing in the mirror for decades.

-Forty years ago, placing a bee colony in town was a poor alternative to putting them out on the farm.
+Forty years ago, placing a hive in town was a poor alternative to putting them out on the farm.
 Today, it’s completely opposite.
 My best hives are those I leave near or in town.
 They don’t produce as much honey in the short term.
 But they are:

 - over winter better